SalientSys/salient-sst-errors/README.md

-# salient-sys-scs-errors
+# salient-sst-errors
 Standardized and documented error handling for Salient Cloud Services
-# salient-sst-errors